Biden is firing some top Trump holdovers, but in some cases, his hands may be tied

 “That’s an individual who was not carrying out ... the objectives of the NLRB, and so they were, they are, no longer in their position,” she said.
 “We’ll make those decisions as needed.”

-Erica Werner, Ellen Nakashima and Alice Crites contributed to this report.
+Erica Werner, Ellen Nakashima, Jeff Stein and Alice Crites contributed to this report.